Aristotelis03/face-recognition-v1/README.md

 <img width="475" alt="Sample" src="https://github.com/Aristotelis03/face-recognition-v1/assets/122119588/af9e2564-7d3e-40b6-85d0-0ff051eb7351">

 ### Data
 The image_encoding.py script, in addition to creating the the face_encodings.npy file, can also return the names and the encodings using the following arguments.
-This helps te user keep track of their input.
+This helps the user keep track of their input.
 ```
 python image_encodings --encodings
 python image_encodings --names